greg-raven/Uncommon-Sense/_posts/2016-09-21-the-chains-of-tyrants.md

 ---
-title: 'The chains of tyrants'
+title: "The chains of tyrants"
 layout: post
 categories:
 - corruption